 I have been thinking about this for a long time and I have decided on a few reasons:

 - I Have Obsessive Tendencies: I have OCD tendencies (“diagnosed” from my therapist).
 I always had OCD tendencies, so I wasn’t super surprised when she told me.
 I check to make sure my door is locked multiple times before I leave.
 I have weird daily routines.
 I won’t bore you with the rest but thank God for therapy.

 - I Am Unhappy with My Finances: I check my accounts and budget all the time because I want something to change.
 I want more in my savings.
 I want to stick to my budget.
 I want to see where I can cut spending.
 I stare at it because I am not happy with its current state.
-I am debt free (for now) but I am not saving as much as I would like to and I definitely spend too much.

 - The Sense of Security: I could probably recite to you the exact amount in each account I have but I like knowing what is there.
 Each time I check my budget or my accounts I get a sense of security knowing the money is there and nothing changed.
 I wasn’t hacked.
 I didn’t miss a payment.
 All of my money is there.